operator-framework/operator-sdk/doc/sdk-cli-reference.md

 * `--csv-version` string - (required) Semantic version of the CSV manifest.
 * `--from-version` string - Semantic version of CSV manifest to use as a base for a new version.
 * `--csv-config` string - Path to CSV config file.
-Defaults to deploy/olm-catalog/csv-config.yaml.
+If unset, default file paths are used
+* `--write-csv-config` string or empty - Write a default CSV config file.
+A default path is used if no value is provided.
+Set --write-csv-config=<path> to supply a non-default path
 * `--update-crds` Update CRD manifests in deploy/{operator-name}/{csv-version} using the latest CRD manifests.

 #### Example